Hurricane Dorian gains fury but might skirt Florida coast

 "Sometimes if you evacuate too soon, you may evacuate into the path of the storm if it changes," Gov. Ron DeSantis said.

+But some counties announced mandatory evacuations ahead of time on Friday.
+Brevard County and Martin County officials said residents of barrier islands, mobile homes and low-lying areas would be under a mandatory evacuation order beginning Sunday morning.
+The Brevard County order includes the Kennedy Space Center.
+Indian River County officials said they will recommend residents of its barrier island voluntarily evacuate once hurricane warnings are issued.

 Homeowners and businesses rushed to cover their windows with plywood.
-Supermarkets ran out of bottled water, and long lines formed at gas stations, with fuel shortages reported in places.
-The governor said the Florida Highway Patrol would begin escorting fuel trucks to help them get past the lines of waiting motorists and replenish gas stations.
+Supermarkets ran out of bottled water, and long lines formed at gas stations, with some fuel shortages reported.

 At a Publix supermarket in Cocoa Beach, Ed Ciecirski of the customer service department said the pharmacy was extra busy with people rushing to fill prescriptions.
 The grocery was rationing bottled water and had run out of dry ice.